dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 	>> FigGenForNearOptPaper

-Additional directions to interactively generate Figures 4 and 7 from Figure 3, and Figure 6 from Figure 7 are listed in comments in the .m file.
+Additional directions to interactively generate Figures 4, 5, 6, and 7 from Figure 3 are listed in comments in the .m file.
+Figure 5 can also be automatically generated.

 - Fig1_FeasibleNearOptCompare.m : Matlab script to generate Figure 1 in the revised paper.
 See Fig_GenForNearOptPaper.m for the parameter settings used for the paper figure.